-Creating notifications and email that render the same across all email platforms can be tricky since all email clients have their own set of rules.
+Creating notifications and emails that render the same across all email platforms can be tricky since all email clients have their own rules.
 That said, a finely tweaked HTML email can organize your notifications and receipts in ways not available through plain text.

 Here are some tips!

 You aren't building a web page.
 Overly complex HTML email can cause delivery and formatting issues.
 Use the minimum formatting to provide an attractive and functional layout.